 - My Account

-African American Congressman Rep. John Lewis who knew the three victims more than 40 years ago, said the arrest of a suspect was “a tremendous step down a very long road.” the arrest, along with the similar reopening of other civil-rights-era cases in recent years, would “have a redeeming effect on the very soul of this region of our country.”
+Black Congressman Rep. John Lewis, who knew the three victims more than 40 years ago, said the arrest of a suspect was “a tremendous step down a very long road.” the arrest, along with the similar reopening of other civil-rights-era cases in recent years, would “have a redeeming effect on the very soul of this region of our country.”

 The trial began on June 13, 2005, with Killen attending in a wheelchair.
-He was found guilty of manslaughter on June 21, 2005, 41 years to the day after the crime.
-The jury of nine whites and three Blacks rejected the charges of murder, but found him guilty of recruiting the mob that carried out the killings.
-He was sentenced on June 23, 2005 by Circuit Judge Marcus Gordon to the maximum sentence of 60 years in prison, 20 years for each count of manslaughter, to be served consecutively.
+He was found guilty of manslaughter on June 21, 2005, 41 years after the crime.
+The jury of nine whites and three Blacks rejected the charges of murder but found him guilty of recruiting the mob that carried out the killings.
+He was sentenced on June 23, 2005, by Circuit Judge Marcus Gordon to the maximum sentence of 60 years in prison, 20 years for each count of manslaughter, to be served consecutively.